 Wear SPANX.
 It doesn’t matter how thin and svelte you are.
 Shapeware removes lumps that can be distracting.

 Our eyes are naturally drawn to the brightest thing in an image.
-So, if you have a “least favorite” body part, avoid wearing light colors there, especially if you’re wearing darker colors everywhere else.
+So, if you have a “least favorite” body part, avoid wearing bright colors there, especially if you’re wearing darker colors everywhere else.

 These girls NAILED it.